 What is SMART?

-Sonoma-Marin Area Rail Transit (SMART) is a passenger train and multi-use pathway project located in San Francisco’s
+Sonoma-Marin Area Rail Transit (SMART) is a passenger train and bicycle & pedestrian pathway project located in San Francisco’s

 The SMART rail corridor parallels Highway 101, the only north-south transportation facility in the North Bay.
 Traffic congestion along this corridor has increased dramatically in the last decade and it is now ranked by Caltrans as one of the most congested freeways in the Bay Area.
 Over 80% of all

-Commuter-oriented passenger train service will be provided by an estimated 14 round-trip trains per day, operating at 30-minute intervals in the morning and evening peak commuting hours during the week.
+Commuter-oriented passenger train service will operate at 30-minute intervals in both directions during morning and evening peak commute hours during the week, with a mid-day train planned as well.
 Bicycles will be allowed on board the trains; weekend service also is planned.

 SMART will use Diesel Multiple Unit (DMU) vehicles manufactured in Rochelle, Illinois, by Sumitomo Corp. of America/Nippon Sharyo.
 The DMU is quieter and cleaner than conventional locomotive-hauled equipment.
 These self-contained rail cars include on-board engines and are capable of using alternative fuels such as waste-derived bio-diesel.
-Two-car train sets carry about 158 passengers, provide on-board storage for more than 24 bikes and fit within a downtown city block to avoid blocking intersections.
+Two-car train sets carry about 158 seated passengers, 160 standing passengers, and provide on-board storage up to 24 bikes (depending on the mix of bicycles, wheelchairs and strollers and the use of flip seats) and fit within a downtown city block to avoid blocking intersections.

-Due primarily to the economic recession, SMART’s revenues are not sufficient to build the entire project as expected by 2014.
-The SMART Board of Directors – 12 elected officials representing jurisdictions along the corridor – voted in November 2010 to develop the project in phases.
-The first phase, a 38.5-mile rail and trail project connecting the county seats and population centers of San Rafael and Santa Rosa, is on schedule for completion by late 2015 or early 2016.
+The first phase, a 42-mile rail and trail project connecting the county seats and population centers of San Rafael and Santa Rosa, is scheduled for completion in 2016.
 Extensions north and south will be developed as additional funding is identified.

 Key activities related to the project’s implementation include the following milestones: